Ecwid/ecwid-api-docs/README.md

 #Changelog

 ## April 25, 2017
 - We updated the installation flow and now it has only one option - web application.
 Earlier there was two options: web application and app installed on a device.

-With this change all current apps installed on a device continue to work the same way.
-But for the new applications we recommend using the Deep linking functionality for getting the access token.
-[Learn more](https://developers.ecwid.com/api-documentation#applications-installed-on-device)
+**With this change all existing apps continue to work the same way**.
+However, for the new applications installed on a device we recommend using the Deep linking functionality for [getting the access token](http://developers.ecwid.com/api-documentation#complete-oauth-flow) (as a `redirect_uri`)

 - Added examples on how to enable the new SEO-friendly URL format for Ecwid stores.
 [Learn more](https://developers.ecwid.com/api-documentation#seo-friendly-urls)